-Studio Kura provides artists with residential facilities and free rental bicycle during their staying period.
-Accommodation consists on two traditional Japanese rural houses, each house can be shared by up to four artists.
+Studio Kura provides artists with residential facilities and bicycles during their staying period.
+Accommodation consists on three traditional Japanese rural houses, each house can be shared by up to three to four artists.

 Each artist is provided a private single room.
 Common room, bathroom, toilet and kitchen facilities are shared with other residence artists and there is internet WiFi connection in each house.
-One divided studio space is offered for an artist as a working space as well as an exhibition space.
-Enough restaurants and stores for daily needs at bicycle distance.
+One partitioned studio space is offered to the artists as working space as well as exhibition space.
+There are enough restaurants and stores for daily needs at bicycle distance.
 A 25 minutes walk to the nearest train station, Ikisan.

-Artists are welcome to visit our office to work and ask any needs, located in 3-10 minutes distance from the both residence houses.
+Artists are welcome to visit our office to work and ask any needs, located in 3-10 minutes distance from the residence house 1 and 2, and 20 minutes distance from the residence house 3.
 They will be able to meet a number of people during the period.

-On the last weekend before their leave, artists will have their exhibitions.
+On the last weekend before they leave, artists will have their own exhibitions.
 An opening party and artist talk is normally scheduled at 15:30 on Saturday.

-The artist will pay 80,000 JPY for each period of 4 weeks of stay.
-This means for an eight-week slot you will need to pay 160,000 JPY and an twelve-week slot will be 240,000 JPY.
-The four-week staying fee we take is actually 74,074 JPY, but we need to collect value-added tax which is currently 8% in Japan, adding to 80,000 JPY.
+The artist will pay 92,000 JPY for each period of 4 weeks of stay.
+This means for an eight-week slot you will need to pay 184,000 JPY and an twelve-week slot will be 276,000 JPY.

-We need the artist to make a deposit of 10,000 JPY for each 4 week slot once he or she is accepted and a slot is chosen.
+We need the artist to make a deposit of 12,000 JPY for each 4 week slot once he or she is accepted and a slot is chosen (This means that your deposit payment for 8 week slots will be 24,000 yen).
 The rest of the payment for their stay can be paid in cash upon arrival.
-For example, if you are going to stay for four weeks with us you will need to pay 10,000 JPY as soon as we decide on the date for your residence through PayPal, and 70,000 JPY once you arrive to Studio Kura.
-You will pay 80,000 JPY in total.
+For example, if you were going to stay for four weeks with us you would need to pay 12,000 JPY through PayPal as soon as we decided on the date for your residence, and 80,000 JPY once you arrived to Studio Kura.
+You would pay 92,000 JPY in total.

-*Please note that any daily expenses including food and transport, and art supply are not covered in our residence fee.
+*Please note that any daily expenses including food and transport, daily consuming items and art supply are not covered in our residence fee.

 We do not have our own funding program, so artists are encouraged to apply for funding in their own countries.
 We are pleased to help providing an invitation letter and any information to accepted artists.